Mason named interim Tottenham boss following Mourinho sacking | Goal.com

 Former Juventus and Chelsea boss Maurizio Sarri is reportedly the early frontrunner for the position, having been out of work since being sacked by the Bianconeri last August.

-Leicester's Brendan Rodgers and RB Leipzig tactician Julian Nagelsmann have also been linked, while Everton head coach Carlo Ancelotti has been mooted as another high profile candidate.
+Leicester City manager Brendan Rodgers and RB Leipzig head coach Julian Nagelsmann have also been linked, while Everton boss Carlo Ancelotti has been mooted as another high-profile candidate.